 Meet The Dog Trainers!

-Jo, the lead trainer, has been training dogs on a professional level for 7 years.
+Jo has been training dogs on a professional level since 2013.
 She has worked with hundreds of dogs of varying ages and breeds and can apply these previous experiences to provide you with excellent coaching.
 She loves coaching people to train their dogs!

 Her commitment to continuing education ensures you will receive the most up-to-date, positive, science-based training methods.